angular/material-tools/README.md

 [Angular-Material](http://github.com/angular/material) deploys standard builds to [github.com/angular/bower-material](http://github.com/angular/bower-material).
 The **standard** build contains all material components, all themes, and all layout features.... for easy installs and usages.

-Developers interested in custom builds should use **material-tools** to generate the desired builds:
+Developers interested in custom builds should use **material-tools** to generate their own desired builds:

 *  using only a subset of components,
-*  using only 1 specific theme, and
+*  using only 1 specific theme,
 *  using only the Layout API

 ## Quick Links